mattkrick/dataloader-warehouse/README.md

 Use this to sanitize your dataloader of any sensitive info that might have been provided to it (such as an auth token) This is not required, but provides peace of mind if you're unsure about your schema authorization.

-THe SharedDataLoader has a single public method:
+The SharedDataLoader has a single public method:

 - `add(allMyLoaders)`: Call this with an object containing all your loaders.
 It returns a ShareableDataLoader.